Insper/mlops/content/modules/01-intro/aps01.md

     !!! answer "Answer"
         In production deployment, it's a good idea to track dependencies to maintain stability and reliability.
 Besides that, in some companies your will run in a cluster (spark) where all data scientists and machine learning engineers must to use the same library versions.

+!!! info "Important!"
+    From now on, we will develop part 02 of APS 01!

 ## Task 07: Create a template

 Now that we've defined a repository standard, it would be nice to reuse it in new projects.

 For that we will use `cookiecutter` to define a **template repository**.
 Then, when a new ML project is started, we will just use our template to start it.

-In order to do this, you will need to **create a new public repository**.
-Create a public repository on your own Github called, for example, `23-2-mlops-template`.
+In order to do this, you will need to [**Accept the part 2 of the assignment**](https://classroom.github.com/a/fNFOMYFt).
+We will use this repository as our ML repository template for new projects.

 !!! danger "Atention"
-    To deliver this part of the assignment, paste the link to the template repository in the `README.md` of your private repository of `APS01`.
-Remember to push this change!
+    Please note that **APS 01** is divided into **two assignments**!

 Then, create a folder structure similar to: